jmbowman1107/ImageCropper.Maui/README.md

 ## Setup

 * Install the [nuget package](https://www.nuget.org/packages/ImageCropper.Maui/) in portable and all platform specific projects.
-* This plugin uses the [MediaPicker].
-Be sure to complete the full setup this pciker.
+* This plugin uses the **MediaPicker**, so be sure to complete the full setup this.
 Please fully read through the [MediaPicker description](https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/device-media/picker).

 ### Android